Description

-ASIC regulates these entities under a number of Commonwealth laws.
-These laws include the Corporations Act 2001 (Corporations Act), the Australian Securities and Investments Commission Act 2001 (ASIC Act), the National Consumer Credit Protection Act 2009 (National Credit Act), the Superannuation Industry (Supervision) Act 1993 and the Financial Sector Reform (Hayne Royal Commission Response—Better Advice) Act 2021 (Better Advice Act).
+The course carefully examines the legislation that empowers ASIC, including the Corporations Act 2001, the Australian Securities and Investments Commission Act 2001 (ASIC Act), the National Consumer Credit Protection Act 2009 (National Credit Act), the Superannuation Industry (Supervision) Act 1993, and the Financial Sector Reform (Hayne Royal Commission Response—Better Advice) Act 2021 (Better Advice Act).
+These laws form the backbone of regulatory oversight, ensuring that organisations comply with high standards of conduct.

 What you will learn